Why use our complaints e-form?

 If you are making a service request and complete this complaint form, your complaint will be treated as a service request.
 If we then don't act on your request, you should submit a formal complaint using this form.

-If you are not satisfied with the response at stage 1, you can ask for the complaint to be reviewed by a senior manager in that department - this is known as stage 2.
-Again, our target is to turn these around within 10 working days.
+If you are not satisfied with the response at stage 1, you can ask for the complaint to be reviewed by the director for that department - this is known as stage 2.
+Our target is to turn these around within 20 working days.

 Residents can send their complaints as written evidence for the panel, or they can appear before the panel in person.
 However, the councillor's panel will only be able to consider cases that have already been through stages 1 & 2.